nigel-smk/d3-playground/Readme.md

   - exit
     - only defined elements are those that are being removed
   - actually use the data
+  - note the chaining

+  - open up the references

 ## Html Bar Chart